bhnord/activities/README.md

 Boston Little Saigon Cultural District invites the community to join the 2025 Chợ Đêm, Boston Little Saigon Night Market in Fields Corner, Dorchester.
 <a href="https://www.bostonlittlesaigon.org/night-market" target="_blank">info link</a>

+### 2025 Charles River Jazz Festival

+**07/12 12:00PM - 07/12 09:00PM @ Herter Park Amphitheater**
+2025 Charles River Jazz FestivalThe Charles River Jazz Festival (CRJF) presented by the Boston Jazz Foundation is back for its 5th Annual entertainment extravaganza on Saturday, July 12, 2025, at Herter Park Amphitheater (1175 Soldiers Field Rd) from 12:00 pm – 9:00 pm.
+<a href="https://www.eventbrite.com/e/2025-charles-river-jazz-festival-tickets-1244007583169" target="_blank">info link</a>

 ### My Caribbean One World Expo

 **07/12 11:00AM - 07/12 07:00PM @ Rowes Wharf Plaza, Rose Kennedy Greenway**
 MY CARIBBEAN, ONE WORLD EXPO” to be held Saturday, July 12, 2025 at the Rose Fitzgerald Kennedy Greenway, Rowes Wharf Plaza, Boston, Massachusetts.
 <a href="https://eventvesta.com/events/102767/t/tickets" target="_blank">info link</a>

+### Cake By The Ocean: Our One Year Danceaversary

+**07/12 02:00PM - 07/12 07:00PM @ Tenean Beach**
+After an incredible 365 days of dancing together, 617 Country invites y’all to Tenean Beach for our one year danceaversary!
+<a href="https://www.signupgenius.com/go/10C0549A8A828A2FFCF8-57347892-july" target="_blank">info link</a>

 ### Dog Foam Party + Dog Meetup